gregorybchris/zhed/README.md

 ### `zhed solve`

-Run a backtracking solver on a specific level or all levels
+Run the solver on a specific level or all levels

 ```bash
 zhed solve